Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 Questions on Registration and Lottery Notification

 A: In-Person Run: The In-Person event will be held on Sunday, September 12, 2021.
 The field will be filled by lottery.
 Prospective entrants will be able to register for the lottery starting on Tuesday, June 1 and extending through 11:59 P.M. on Wednesday, June 30 on the event website, www.cherryblossom.org.
 When registering, prospective entrants will complete and submit the entire entry form including the credit card information.
 However, credit cards will not be charged unless the applicant is selected.
 The entry fees for 2021 are $50 for the Ten Mile and $40 for the 5K Run-Walk.
-(Please note that pre-registration is required for the 2021 Kids’ Run, but it will be held on a first-come, first-served basis and will open in mid to late June 2021.
-The Kids’ Run is limited to 500 entrants.)
+(Please note that 2021 Kids’ Run has been cancelled due to concerns about COVID-19 and the lack of a vaccination for children under 10.)
+Because the lottery did not fill the field for the race, open registration will occur through 11:59 P.M. on August 15, 2021.

 A: You should have received an email on May 26 with your Guaranteed Entry Link, which will allow you to register for the 2021 race at the prevailing entry fee.
 For full information on Guaranteed Entry Links, Click Here.
-If you did not receive an email with your Guaranteed Entry Link, please send an email to firstname.lastname@example.org with details of the problem, and we will be sure that you are sent the link to enter.
-If you are not sure if you requested a Guaranteed Entry when the race was cancelled in 2020, you can Click Here to check your status.
+Note that even if you used your Guaranteed Entry to enter the 2021 race, you will also receive a Guaranteed Entry Link for the 2022 race on April 3.

 Every year we receive emails and calls from a number of people indicating that they are not receiving the emails we send out regarding race information.
 Since most of our communication regarding the race is done by email, including the dissemination of lottery opening, race confirmation and instructions, we would like to be able to reach as many of you as possible.
 So if you have not been hearing from us, or if you recently joined our mailing list and want to make sure you do hear from us, please read the information below carefully: